 This study can provide clear insight in terms of instructor and student perspectives on ITS especially through studying the distinctive experience of them.
-Due to the fact that the approach is affected by the subjectivity of phenomena of instructors and students, this type of research offers studying the temperament and substance of such phenomena, in particular from the temperament of instructor and student reality as a way of understanding the instructor and students, educators and policy makers may be able to consider contextual influences in designing and applying ITS.
+Due to the fact that the approach is affected by the subjectivity of phenomena of instructors and students, this type of research offers studying the temperament and substance of such phenomena, in particular from the temperament of instructor and student reality as a way of understanding the instructor and student own lived experiences.
+With proper and deeper understanding about ITS, instructors, students, educators and policy makers may be able to consider contextual influences in designing and applying ITS.
 By understanding more thoroughly the instructors and students reality on ITS, universities may implement more effective systems to better prepare instructors and their students to study efficiently and provide them with better access to teaching facilities and give enough support to enable a better teaching and learning environment.